StachuDotNet/docs/products/memgraph/upcoming/tutorials/got-kills.md

 ORDER BY KillCount DESC
 ```

-3) List number of kills per season.
+3) List the number of kills per season.
 I think we all know the highest count one.

 ```opencypher
 MATCH (d:Death)-[:InSeason]->(s:Season)